-IN THE PREDAWN HOURS of August 28, 1983, the battered body of, an American Indian and former policeman, was found on a highway on the Devils Lake Sioux Reservation in Ft.
-Totten, North Dakota.
+IN THE PREDAWN HOURS of August 28, 1983, the battered body of, a Native American policeman, was found on a highway on the Devils Lake Sioux Reservation in Ft.
+Totten, North Dakota by an intoxicated off-duty tribal cop.
 What at first appeared to be a escalated into an incredible tale of mob violence, mayhem and murder.
-Two years after the incident, witnesses for the government said the savagely attacked Peltier then dropped him in the path of a moving vehicle, resulting in his instantaneous death.
-At the center of the investigation was the alleged driver of the vehicle, Richard LaFuente, who had come to the reservation that summer at the behest of his half-sister, , to receive a percap, or distribution of money from the tribe to its members, that ultimately didn’t exist.
+Witnesses emerged two years later, claiming a savagely attacked Peltier and deliberately placed him on a road so a vehicle could run over him, resulting in his instantaneous death.
+At the center of the investigation was the alleged driver of the death car, Richard LaFuente, who had come to the reservation that summer at the behest of his half-sister, , to receive a percap, or distribution of money from the tribe to its members, that ultimately didn’t exist.

-Two years later LaFuente was summoned to the sheriff’s office in his hometown of Plainview, Texas, for what he thought was an unpaid speeding ticket.
-Instead, he wasIn May of 1986, a jury convicted the mob of murdering Peltier, giving LaFuente the harshest sentence of all: life in prison.
-Numerous appeals followed as evidence of police and prosecutorial misconduct began to surface.
+On New Year’s Eve 1985, LaFuente was summoned to the sheriff’s office in his hometown of Plainview, Texas, for what he thought was an unpaid speeding ticket.
+Instead he wasIn May of 1986, a jury convicted the mob of murder, giving LaFuente the harshest sentence of all: life in prison.
+Numerous appeals followed as evidence of police corruption and prosecutorial misconduct began to surface.

-In 1994 prosecutors offered LaFuente a plea bargain: if he would admit guilt and show remorse for the crime, he would be released on time served.
-Steadfastly proclaiming innocence, LaFuente refused the offer. ”I can’t and won’t show remorse for a crime I didn’t commit,” he told his lawyer, Jonathan Garaas, at the time.
+In 1994, federal prosecutors offered LaFuente a plea bargain: if he would admit guilt and show remorse for the crime, he would be released on time served.
+Steadfastly proclaiming innocence, LaFuente refused the offer. ”I can’t and won’t show remorse for a crime I didn’t commit,” he told his lawyer at the time.

-Jonas filed an Executive Clemency petition with the Obama Administration, and on June 5th, 2014, after 28 years of incarceration for someone else’s crime, Richard LaFuente was finally released from prison – without explanation.
-Though he was not granted clemency or exonerated of the crime, he is now a free man.
+In 2013, Jonas filed an executive clemency petition with the Obama Administration, which was denied, and on June 5th, 2014, after serving 28 years for someone else’s crime, LaFuente was finally released from prison – without explanation.
+Though not officially exonerated, he is now a free man.

 Behind the Scenes